MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-system-state-and-bare-metal.md

 2. DPM server calls WSB and shares out the replica volume for that BMR backup.
 In this case, it doesn't tell WSB to use the drive with the most free space, but instead to use the share created for the job.

 3. When the backup finishes, the file is transferred to the DPM server.
-Logs are stored in C:\Windows\Logs\WindowsServerBackup.
+Logs are stored in *C:\Windows\Logs\WindowsServerBackup*.

 ## Prerequisites and limitations